TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 We don't have a posting code in this example, but it can be implemented by modifying the processing class after the successful file load.

-This architecture is used on a lot of projects in some way, where DMF is used only to load the data in staging tables that don't contain any business logic and the chance of error is minimal.
+We can see this architecture in a lot of projects, where DMF is used only to load the data in staging tables that don't contain any business logic and the chance of error is minimal.

-Then in order to process these staging records(create business documents) some custom code is executed.
+Then in order to process these staging records(create business documents) a custom code is executed.
 In this case you rely on DMF only for reading the file and implementing posting via a custom code(with a proper transaction handling).

 In some cases it may be a valid choice, but as we saw file parsing is not a big advantage of DMF and in some cases implementing your own reader can produce better results.

 ## Summary

-In this post I provided a sample implementation for a File-based integration for D365FO via DFM.
+In this post I provided a sample implementation for a File-based integration for D365FO via DMF.
 In some ways it is very similar to "Recurring integrations scheduler" but based on X++.
-It is not complex: the main [class](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorialIntegration/AxClass/DEVIntegProcessDMF.xml) that takes the file and passes it to DMF contains about 100 lines of code.
+It is not complex: the main [class](https://github.com/TrudAX/XppTools/blob/master/DEVTutorial/DEVTutorialIntegration/AxClass/DEVIntegProcessDMF.xml) that takes a file and passes it to DMF contains about 100 lines of code.
 Also an advantage of this solution that it can be used as a starting point(for example for prototyping) and then can be easily converted to a custom X++ import when the requirements become more complex

 I uploaded files used for this post to the following [folder](https://github.com/TrudAX/XppTools#devtutorialintegration-submodel)